DavidSouther/pyqb/README.md

 | 6    | cyan   | 14   | light cyan |
 | 7    | white  | 15   | bright white |

+### `** locate ** *(row, col)*`

+Put the cursor at a certain position.
+The coordinate system starts from the top-left corner at `(0, 0)`, and extends down per row with the first param and right per character column with the second param.
+Terminals default to 24x80, but resizing them will of course change the dimension.